TylorS/typed/apps/website/content/guides/native-events-with-effect.md

 An unrelated click does not use up another element's once handler.
 Choose `once` for a one-time capability, not as a replacement for a save-in-progress policy.

-## Keep repeated work and failure explicit
+## Keep form work and failure explicit

 Two submissions can start two Effects.
-An event registration is not automatically a debounce, latest-only request, or lock.
-If concurrent saves are invalid, put that policy in the operation's state/concurrency logic and reflect pending state in the button.
-Disabling the button communicates state but does not replace the service's invariants.
+Put a save-in-progress policy in the operation state and reflect it in the form; event registration does not choose concurrency for the application.

 Expected failure remains in the template's `E` channel.
 Recover where the page can present a useful result, or transform a reusable handler with `EventHandler.catchCause`: